10-Q 1 star_i10q-033124.htm FORM 10-Q FOR 3/31/24 STAR ALLIANCE INTERNATIONAL CORP. 10-Q

 GOING CONCERN

-The accompanying financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates continuity of operations, realization of assets, and liquidation of liabilities in the normal course of business.
-As shown in the accompanying unaudited financial statements, the Company has an accumulated deficit of $26,514,657 as of December 31, 2023.
-For the period ended December 31, 2023, the Company had a net loss of $966,863 and used $163,091 of cash in operating activities.
+The accompanying unaudited financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates continuity of operations, realization of assets, and liquidation of liabilities in the normal course of business.
+As shown in the accompanying unaudited financial statements, the Company has an accumulated deficit of $27,383,472 as of March 31, 2024.
+For the period ended March 31, 2024, the Company had a net loss of $1,835,678 and used $252,637 of cash in operating activities.
 Due to these conditions, it raises substantial doubt about the Company’s ability to continue as a going concern.

 The Company is attempting to commence operations and generate sufficient revenue; however, the Company’s cash position may not be sufficient to support its daily operations.
 While the Company believes in the viability of its strategy to commence operations and generate sufficient revenue and in its ability to raise additional funds, there can be no assurances to that effect.
 The ability of the Company to continue as a going concern is dependent upon its ability to further implement its business plan and generate sufficient revenue and its ability to raise additional funds.
 The financial statements do not include any adjustments relating to the recoverability and classification of asset carrying amounts or the amount and classification of liabilities that may result should the Company be unable to continue as a going concern.